This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 FAQ

-Why does my new mountain bike chain keep falling off when I shift gears?
+Why does my new mountain bike chain keep falling off even after adjusting the derailleur?